kitten/bs-flow-parser/README.md

 > NOTE: If you're looking to use this package in JavaScript, it will work, but it's nonetheless recommended to use the
 > official JSoO compiled version [`flow-parser`](https://npmjs.com/package/flow-parser)

+A small, non-scientific benchmark can be found [here](./benchmark/README.md), tl;dr performance of the bundled parser seems to be on par with the JSoO version on npm.